 There are many reasons people consider adoption.
 Stepparents adopt their stepchildren.
 Child Protective Services (CPS) may place a child with family members or with foster parents, who choose to adopt the child.
 A couple may adopt an infant born to a minor friend or relative.
-Vonda or Jamie can help.
+Vonda can help.

 If you are considering adopting a child, it’s very important to consult with an attorney before doing anything.
 Did you know that paying the biological mother’s rent or buying her clothes is not permitted and could undermine your ability to finalize the adoption?
 In a private adoption, the adopting parents can pay only for the birth mother’s medical expenses and attorney’s fees.
 If this involves adoptive parents in one state and the child in another state, there are procedural requirements that must be met.
 Only by consulting an attorney will you be sure how to proceed.

 The adoptive parents will need to file a Petition seeking the adoption.
 The court will appoint an amicus attorney to represent the best interests of the child.
 The amicus will meet with the child, the adoptive parents, and the biological parents.
 The amicus will also likely contact the child’s teachers, doctor, friends, and other people who may know about the family and their suitability for adoption.
 The amicus will then represent the child in any court proceeding in the case.